masaki925/friday_address_provider/README.md

 - `Poetry` to manage the dependencies
 - `Pytest` to write a unit test
-- `abc` to define Abstract Model to have Polimophic classes
+- `abc` to define Abstract Model to have Polymophic classes
-  - by using it, we can ensure that each derivative converters have same I/F such as `convert()` takes in string to convert, and returns `MyData` as the result.
+  - By using it, we can ensure that each derivative converter has the same I/F such as `convert()` takes in string to convert, and returns `MyData` as the result.
 - `Facade pattern` for `Open Closed` principle.
-  - by using it, we can define a new converters following a new format of address notation without changing existing converters.
+  - By using it, we can define new converters following a new format of address notation without changing existing converters.

 ## What I want to have in future

-- Creating Detector who can detect which kind of notation is the address, and assign a suitable Converter.
+- Creating Detector that can detect which kind of notation is the address, and assign a suitable Converter.
+  - We need to take into account the same address but in other country?
+  - As far as the requirement, we don't have to. creating the Converter for each languages is one another option.
+  - If possible, getting country code as additional information would be nice to have.
 - Docker environment
-- Deinfe CI/CD process
+- Define CI/CD process
+  - Run the test each CI process.
+  - Currently, we only have `test_main.py` but we can separate it into the one for each converter.
 - Terraform or other IaC tools to manage the infrastructure

 ## FYI